Aumwich/cosmis/cosmis_archdoc.md

 ---

 ## Project Overview
-Building a Discord bot system to run a social simulation game based on William A. Gamson's SIMSOC (Simulated Society).
-The game is designed for 10-90 players who take on roles exploring society, economy, and social justice through structured gameplay.
+Cosmis is a Discord-based social simulation game adapted from William A. Gamson's SIMSOC (Simulated Society).
+Our project involves building a Discord bot system to run this adaptation, designed for 10-90 players who take on roles exploring society, economy, and social justice through structured gameplay.

+While SIMSOC was designed for in-person, classroom-based interactions, Cosmis leverages Discord's digital platform to create an accessible, modern version of the simulation that maintains the educational core of the original while adding new possibilities for engagement and analysis.

+### Educational Goals
+The Cosmis project aims to create a free, accessible educational tool that facilitates understanding of:

+- **Social Dynamics**: How groups form, interact, and evolve within societal structures
+- **Power Relationships**: The acquisition, use, and distribution of power in communities
+- **Economic Systems**: Resource allocation, scarcity, and wealth distribution
+- **Individual vs. Collective Goals**: Balancing personal advancement with societal welfare
+- **Negotiation and Bargaining**: Developing skills for conflict resolution and cooperation
+- **Social Justice**: Exploring equity, fairness, and systemic structures
+- **Decision-Making**: Understanding the impact of individual and group choices on society

+### Historical Context
+SIMSOC rules were developed over many decades, refined through the experiences of professors, students, business leaders, and executives.
+The simulation has been used in educational settings since the 1960s, providing valuable insights into human behavior and societal structures.

+While respecting the valuable core mechanics and proven educational design of the original SIMSOC, our adaptation recognizes opportunities to emphasize different aspects of society relevant to contemporary discourse and to leverage the unique affordances of digital platforms like Discord.

 ## Current Status
-- **Phase**: Initial setup complete, ready for core development
+- **Phase**: SIMSOC rules documentation complete, ready for Cosmis implementation
 - **Completed**:
   - Project structure initialized
   - Bot applications created
   - Test server configured
-  - SIMSOC rules documented
+  - Comprehensive SIMSOC rules documented (simrules.md)
+  - Initial Cosmis adaptation plan outlined (disrules_draft.md)
+  - Added sections on Simforce, Riots, Guard Posts, and Government
+  - Created Forms Reference and Session Structure documentation
-- **Next Phase**: Core game mechanics implementation
+- **Next Phase**: Detailed Cosmis implementation specifications and bot development

 ## Architecture Plan
 **Multi-Bot System:**